Does your local fitness or wellness business have a local search plan? These local search tips get you started.

-You probably found nothing but generic directory sites stuffed with junk links and sleazy ads.
-If you were lucky, you spotted an actual health club website….only to find out that the Miami club you discovered is really in Florida – nowhere near your Miami, Ohio home.
+Ever searched for your city’s health clubs on the Internet?
+You probably found generic directory sites full of junk links and sleazy ads.
+If you were lucky, you spotted an actual health club website….only to find out that the Miami club you discovered is really in Florida –- nowhere near your Miami, Ohio facility.

 That’s because less than 30% of small businesses have incorporated local search into their marketing plans.
 “Local search” describes Internet searches by prospective customers who want to find a given type of business in a given city.

 You wouldn’t post a sign for your business in an alley.
 Yet failing to optimize your website for local search means that even people who search for a club or wellness center in your city probably won’t spot you.

 Implement just one of these tips each month, and before long you’ll reap the benefits of better Internet visibility:

 1) Make your website friendly to search engine “spiders”.

 These spiders crawl websites gathering the information that search engines like Google and Bing use to create their indexes and provide search results to users.

 Confirm with your web developer that your site has unique meta tags and keywords on every page.
 Use heading tags like to format headlines and sub-headings on every page.

 2) Include key business location data on every page of your website.

 Display your business name, street address with city, state and zip, and your business telephone number with area code on every page.
 Present this data as text, not embedded in images, because search engine spiders can’t “read” images.
 And present it consistently.
 If you say you’re at 1115 Main Street on your site, don’t suddenly describe your location as “The Pavilion” in search engine business listings, for example.